-- If your child doesn't have daily SPs, add senna to your taper, to ensure pooping on no-enema days. - During the tapering process, don't hesitate to add an enema (or a few) back in if you and/or your child notice signs of constipation creeping back. - Be prepared and prepare your child - to re-start daily enemas if accidents happen while tapering.
+- Review the Slow Taper section on pages 68-69. - During the tapering process, don't hesitate to add an enema (or a few) back in if you and/or your child notice signs of constipation creeping back. - Be prepared and prepare your child to re-start daily enemas if accidents happen while tapering.
 It's a demoralizing scenario, but it happens.